Daisy Ductless Portable, Plug ‘n Play Technology Permitting Exemption Explained

 - RESULT: Unfortunately, Laypersons reasonably believe that the issuance of a permit and approval provide assurance that a radon mitigation system will meet current Best Practices.
 Further such layperson will be relying upon an inspection by an unlicensed inspector. .

-- RESULT: Any person who relies upon the issuance of an official permit and inspection is taking an unexpected and mortal risk.
+- RESULT: Any person who relies upon the issuance of an official permit and inspection is taking an unexpected and mortal risk of lung cancer.

-The Daisy Ductless was carefully engineered to be exempt from the illusion of “permitting” under the Florida Building Code.
+The Portable Plug ‘n Play Daisy Ductless was carefully engineered to be exempt from the illusion of “radon mitigation permitting” under the Florida Building Code.

-- All official permitting departments to which application have been made have reported that the Daisy is exempt from permitting.
-Fort Myers, Bonita Springs, Sarasota, Fort Lauderdale, Sarasota County, Manatee County, Collier County.
+All official permitting. departments to which application have been made have reported that the Daisy is exempt from permitting.
+Fort Myers, Bonita Springs, Sarasota, Fort Lauderdale, Cape Coral, Sarasota County, Manatee County, Collier County, and most recently, June, 2020, the City of North Port, FL.

 - Exemption from permitting allows immediate installation, saves time and saves the customer the permitting fee and saves the delay and inconvenience / delays of a final inspection.